spassvogel/ImmersiveLanguage/README.md

 Technologies: Unity3D, C#, Google Cardboard, VoIP

-Note that the graphical assets are missing from this REPO as they cannot be distributed freely.
+Note that the graphical assets are missing from this repo as they cannot be distributed freely.